rticommunity/connextauto-swc-steering/README.md

 Demonstrate Steering Column control using RTI Connext DDS.
-![Steering Column Use Case Demo - Software System Architecure](img/steering-architecture.png) The demo comprises of three applications exchanging data over the RTI Connext DDS.
+![Steering Column Use Case Demo - Software System Architecure](img/steering-architecture.png)

+The demo comprises of three applications exchanging data over the RTI Connext DDS, and shows how to build a safe redundant fault tolerant real-time control system.
+- a Steering Column (or *actuator*)
+- one or more redundant Steering Controllers, and
+- zero or more Steering Displays

+The steering column can be commanded by one or more redundant controllers, and the status is shown on the displays.
+Only one controller is primary, the rest are secondary.
+Failover is automatic when the primary becomes inactive.
+When there are no active controllers, the steering column automatically goes to a safe state.

 ## Dependencies